-Designed and manufactured by ARMAC Brassworks in Birmingham, England where they have been producing quality brassare for more than 75 years.
+ARMAC Brassworks has been producing quality brassare for more than 75 years.
 Cast using a pure first-run ingot brass mix rich in copper for superior colour and durability.
 Hand finished at the foundry.